AEFeinstein/Super-2023-Swadge-FW/tools/platformer/editor/editor-readme.md

 # How to make levels for Platformer (tentatively titled Super Swadge Land):

 ## Introduction
 Super Swadge Land is a conventional 2D platformer action game.
 The base game mechanics are inspired by a certain funny mustachioed plumber wahoo game.
 However, while overcoming obstacle course-like levels is the primary goal, high score chasing is a highly encouraged (but not required) side goal.
-The combo multiplier advances with most actions: defeating enemies, collection coins, beaking brick blocks, collecting powerups, etc; thus adding hidden depth to each level!
+The combo multiplier advances with most actions: defeating enemies, collecting coins, beaking brick blocks, collecting powerups, etc; thus adding hidden depth to each level!

 ## Prerequisites
 - Aseprite v1.3 beta https://www.aseprite.org